-Buffalo products come with a 2-year limited warranty from the date of purchase.
-Buffalo Technology warrants products in good operating condition for the warranty period.
-This warranty does not include non-Buffalo Technology installed components.
-If the Buffalo product malfunctions during the warranty period, Buffalo Technology will, at its discretion, repair or replace the product at no charge, provided the product has not been subjected to misuse, abuse or non-Buffalo Technology authorized alterations, modifications, or repairs.
-When returning a product, include your original proof of purchase.
-Return requests cannot be processed without proof of purchase.
-Shipment of returned product to Buffalo Technology is the responsibility of the purchaser.
-All expressed and implied warranties for the Buffalo product line including, but not limited to, the warranties of merchantability and fitness for a particular purpose, are limited in duration to the above period.
+Buffalo Technology (USA), Inc. products comes with a two-year limited warranty from the date of purchase.
+Buffalo Technology (USA), Inc. warrants to the original purchaser the product; good operating condition for the warranty period.
+This warranty does not include non-Buffalo Technology (USA), Inc. installed components.
+If the Buffalo product malfunctions during the warranty period, Buffalo Technology (USA) Inc. will, replace the unit, provided the unit has not been subjected to misuse, abuse, or non-Buffalo Technology (USA), Inc. authorized alteration, modifications or repair.

+All expressed and implied warranties for the Buffalo Technology (USA) Inc. product line including, but not limited to, the warranties of merchantability and fitness of a particular purpose are limited in duration to the above period.

-Under no circumstances shall Buffalo Technology be liable in any way to the user for damages, including any lost profits, lost savings or other incidental or consequential damages arising out of the use of, or inability to use, the Buffalo products.
+Under no circumstances shall Buffalo Technology (USA), Inc. be liable in any way to the user for damages, including any lost profits, lost savings or other incidental or consequential damages arising out of the use of, or inability to use the Buffalo products.